iamsayan/wp-last-modified-info/readme.txt

 #### What does this plugin do?

 Using this plugin, display last modified info on your WordPress posts and pages.
 Use shortcode `[lmt-post-modified-info]` for posts and `[lmt-page-modified-info]` for pages.
-You will also be able to add Revised Metadata to your posts and pages through this plugin, but that is completely optional.
+This plugin also adds 'dateModified' schema markup on WordPress posts automatically.

 * Allows you to display Last modified information in your posts and pages individually.
 * Provides you with options to display the last modified/last updated date above or below your posts and pages.
 You can also set date/time formats and the position of the timestamp in WordPress Posts and Pages which can be either before content or after content.